 Working with smart volumetric objects is different from working with traditional CAD tools and offers more intuitive and fast modeling.
 The resulting volumetric geometry will also be highly accurate and can be exported and reused in other CAD applications.

-Arkio does not (yet) work with reusable parametric components but you can add as much detail as you like and duplicate or array groups of hosted objects with all their attached child components.
-When you adjust a parent shape the child geometry will adjust and resize accordingly to fit those changes, making all geometry you create in Arkio parametric and flexible from the start.
+You can add as much detail as you like in Arkio by duplicating or arraying groups of hosted objects with all attached geometry.
+When you adjust a parent shape the child's geometry will adjust and resize accordingly, making all geometry you create in Arkio parametric and flexible from the start.

-For this beta, we are interested in your overall thoughts about this way of working and what are key functionalities missing to make this volumetric modeling approach useful in your design process.
+We are interested in your overall thoughts about this way of working and what are key functionalities missing to make this new modeling approach useful in your design process.